 As I stated in a previous article, September is National Honey Month.
 Honey has many advantages from being a great sugar substitute to obtaining beneficial enzymes when it’s raw and unfiltered.

 There are some extra advantages to buying local honey.
 Like buying any local product, you’re supporting your local economy and reducing your carbon footprint by eating food which traveled 100 miles or less.
-Many local honeys can also be bought directly from the farmer on the farm or at a farmers market.
-This gives us the chance to see the beekeepers’ practices and form relationships with the people who produce our food.
+As the greater Los Angeles area is filled with farmers markets throughout the week and throughout the county, there are so many great options for local honey.
+By purchasing honey at a farmers market, you have the opportunity to meet the beekeepers and ask them what practices they use in producing honey.
 It’s also believed that consuming local honey can help with pollen and other seasonal allergies.

-In alphabetical order, here are the 8 best local honeys in Los Angeles:
+In alphabetical order, here are the 6 best local honeys at Los Angeles farmers markets:

 Gilbert Erb founded Energy Bee Farm in 1968.
 Energy Bee is currently run by his son Bill and family, making it three generations of raising bees.
 Their wildflower fields and orchards run throughout Central and Southern California while their facility in Inglewood is where all of the extraction and packaging is done.
 They have between 3,000 – 6,000 active beehives in areas such as Porterville, Lindsay, Ivanhoe, Visalia, and the Santa Monica Mountains.
 Having numerous locations amounts to diverse varieties specific to the place of origin.